lvoss/quarkus-springboot-loadtest/quarkus/README.md

 ### Native quarkus application

-* The build takes a lot longer (2 minutes w/o downloading dependencies), utilizing ~14 GB RAM and 8 CPU Cores, image size: 148 MB
+* The build takes a lot longer (2 minutes w/o downloading dependencies), utilizing ~14 GB RAM and 8 CPU Cores, image size: 82.4 MB, executable size 54 MB
 * The application starts in 0.014 seconds
-* The call using default parameters takes 2.203 seconds
+* The call using default parameters takes 2.1 seconds
 * The container uses 15,88 MB RAM

 ### Non-native quarkus application

-* The build is faster (6.2 seconds w/o downloading dependencies), image size: 475 MB
+* The build is faster (6.2 seconds w/o downloading dependencies), image size: 475 MB, executable size 18 MB (but JRE is needed)
-* The application starts in 0.914 seconds
+* The application starts in 0.73 seconds
-* The call using default parameters takes 3.518 seconds
+* The call using default parameters takes 2.8 seconds
 * The container uses 132,7 MB RAM

 ## Results from testing with Google Cloud Run